-Beyond the basics of feeding, watering, loving, and providing veterinary care, responsible pet ownership also entails finding a suitable home for your pet if circumstances change.
+Beyond the basics of feeding, watering, love, and regular veterinary care, responsible pet ownership also includes ensuring your pet has a suitable home—even if your circumstances change.

 A concerning issue in North Dakota is the practice of animals being dumped in rural areas.
 Unfortunately, some individuals resort to abandoning their pets in remote locations, believing they will fend for themselves or find new homes.
 This is not only irresponsible but also cruel and potentially dangerous for the animals involved.